ArdentAILabs/DE-Bench/Test_Writing/DE-Bench_Test_Creation_Guide.md

 2. Runs daily at midnight
 3. Has a single task named 'print_hello'
 4. Name the DAG 'hello_world_dag'
-5. Create it in a branch called 'feature/hello_world_dag'
+5. Create it in a branch called 'BRANCH_NAME'
-6. Name the PR 'Add Hello World DAG'
+6. Name the PR 'PR_NAME'
 """

 Configs = {